SlashGames/slash-framework/README.md

 * http://unity-coding.slashgames.org/why-to-use-a-custom-cbes-architecture-within-unity/
 * http://unity-coding.slashgames.org/events-order-matters/

-To get more information about the framework, take a glimpse at the API documentation (Coming soon) and official wiki (Coming soon).
+To get more information about the framework, take a glimpse at the API documentation (Coming soon) and [official wiki](http://slashgames.org:8090/display/SF).

 ## Remarks

 For each of our non-trivial implementations, we provide unit tests and references to algorithms.
 If anything's unclear, feel free to contact us.
-We'd love to improve our documentation.
+We'd love to improve our [documentation](http://slashgames.org:8090/display/SF).

 ## Development Cycle